 Some reports from Ming-Chi Kuo have suggested a future iPhone may have Face ID and in-screen Touch ID to be used in tandem.

-Apple builds its custom processors for the iPhone, iPad, Apple Watch, Apple TV, and soon even the Mac will use custom Apple Silicon.
+Apple builds its custom processors for the iPhone, iPad, Apple Watch, Apple TV, and now even the Mac.
 By developing its chipsets, Apple can customize its software to work directly with the hardware in a way that competitors cannot imitate.

 The A14 Bionic is a custom Apple Silicon processor that uses the 5-nanometer process.
 It features a 50% faster CPU and GPU than other manufacturers' smartphone chips and has over 11.8 billion transistors.
 Benchmarks show the A14 has around a 20% improvement over the A13 in single-core and multi-core performance.